 When a tag occurs, your robot will receive a Tag signal (section 3.2).
-This signal will also indicate which robot is in offensive mode (you should use this for sanity checks)
+This signal will also indicate which robot is on defense.
+(You should use this for sanity checks.)

 If the defensive robot does not manage to tag the offensive robot within one minute of entering defensive mode, then a ManualSwitch signal will be issued.
 Upon receiving the ManualSwitch signal, the robots should switch roles.